 The program is designed to prepare students with the clinical and administrative skills necessary to succeed in an entry-level position in a medical facility.
 The program requires both classroom and laboratory activities and culminates in a clinical experience (externship) in a medical office.
-Upon completion of the program, students are eligible to challenge either the Certified Clinical Medical Assistant (CCMA, the Register Medical Assistant (RMA) exam, or Certified Medical Assistant (CMA).
+Upon completion of the program, students will have the opportunity to challenge the Certified Clinical Medical Assistant (CCMA) exam.